All Episodes

 His mother attended only through eighth grade.

-After he graduated from Southern University in Baton Rouge in nineteen sixty-nine, Mr. Jefferson has said he won his mother's blessings to go to Harvard.
+After he graduated from Southern University in Baton Rouge in 1969, Mr. Jefferson has said he won his mother's blessings to go to Harvard.

 Are you crying yet, ladies and gentlemen?

-Are you feeling sorry for Congressman Jefferson being under this this evil double standard in this country?
+Are you feeling sorry for Congressman Jefferson being under this evil double standard in this country?

-When the modest backgrounds of Republican leaders like Tom Delay or Denny Hastert are mentioned it all, usually it's in a sneering fashion, like Delay being in the pest business.
+As Ed Lasky points out in the American Thinker Today, when the modest backgrounds of Republican leaders like Tom DeLay or Denny Hasterter mention it all, usually it's in a sneering fashion, like DeLay being in the pest business.

 Does the Times ever mention this?